-Here's why the Chase Sapphire Preferred is our favorite travel credit card for beginners - CNN Underscored
+Here's why the Chase Sapphire Preferred is our favorite travel credit card for beginners | CNN Underscored

 When you compare the Chase Sapphire Preferred against other competing travel credit cards from American Express, Capital One and Citi, it’s easy to see how the Sapphire Preferred has stood the test of time, and why it remains such a popular choice when it comes to travel credit cards.

-So, if you’re starting to get excited about travel again as the pandemic begins to wane, and you think now might be the right time to put a travel credit card in your wallet, you’ll want to consider the Chase Sapphire Preferred with its all-time-high 80,000-point sign-up bonus as a way to break down the walls and get one step closer to booking that dream vacation.
+So, if you’re starting to get excited about travel again, and you think now might be the right time to put a travel credit card in your wallet, you’ll want to consider the Chase Sapphire Preferred with its 60,000-point sign-up bonus as a way to break down the walls and get one step closer to booking that dream vacation.

-Learn more and apply for the Chase Sapphire Preferred with an 80,000-point bonus.
+Learn more and apply for the Chase Sapphire Preferred with a 60,000-point bonus.

 Find out which cards CNN Underscored chose as our best travel credit cards of 2021.